Roof Tent Rental

 Main tradeoff

-More expensive and less simple than a roof tent setup.
+More enclosed and comfortable, but less simple than a roof tent setup.

 Roof tent rental companies and booking terms